Memory that belongs to your code— not your model

 What to Expect Next

-- •Synthetic memory persists: Decisions you log today will be available to your AI tomorrow, next week, and next month
+- •Persistent synthetic memory: Decisions you log today remain available to your AI tomorrow, next week, and next month

 Common Problems Continuity Solves